dunnhumby/democratizing-dataproc/README.md

 ---

-To generate the a graph displaying all the resources in this terraform project run
+To generate a graph displaying all the resources in this terraform project run

 ```bash
 docker build -t graphwiz . &&